MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 12. Select **Save and Close**.

-## Install the Product Visualize Control
+## Install the Product Visualize Solution

 The Product Visualize solution is a package that customizes your Dynamics 365 installation in order to support Product Visualize.